ow2-proactive/scheduling/RM-README.txt

 	Resource Manager successfully created on rmi://jily.inria.fr:1099/

-In order to check the state of RM, number of nodes available and others or to administrate the RM (deploy/remove nodes etc) use rm-admin[.bat] script.
+In order to check the state of RM, number of nodes available and others or to administrate the RM (deploy/remove nodes etc) use rm-client[.bat] script.
 After providing a login information you will have an access to javascript console which provides different means to manager the RM.
 Just type "help()" there.
-As an alternative you can specify some parameters to rm-admin[.bat] script (run "rm-admin -h" for details).
+As an alternative you can specify some parameters to rm-admin[.bat] script (run "rm-client -h" for details).
 For example to list all nodes in the RM just run
-~> rm-admin -ln
+~> rm-client -ln

 * For further information, please refers to the Resource Manager
 * documentation.